|

 "What was that stuff he kept putting in the rabbit stew?

-Tasted like orcs' filth?" asked Finrod.
+Tasted like orcs' filth?" said Finrod.

 "Seregon.
-Mithrandir had told him it helped keep the bowels
+Mithrandir had told him it helped keep

-regular," said Camthalion, joining in the banter.
+the bowels regular," said Camthalion, joining in the banter.

 "We spent a whole week diving behind trees before we worked